-In December 2020, HPO posted a Request for Proposals for its HF program which emphasized a "moveon strategy."
-The State recognized that over a period of time mental health, physical health, or other challenges may decrease.
+The State acknowledged that over a period of time, mental health, physical health, or other challenges may decrease and so emphasized a "move-on strategy" in its HF program requirements.
 Thus, the supportive service needs of PSH participants may be adjusted from intensive supportive services to less intensive mainstream services.
-However, in many cases the need for financial housing assistance remains, so case managers must continue to work to identify other housing subsidies.
+However, in many cases, the need for financial housing assistance remains, so case managers must continue to work to identify other housing subsidies.
 Moving on to less service intensive permanent housing assistance is a cost-effective strategy for the community and supports participant choice.
-The RFP also required that households with income contribute toward their rent, and allows for various types of rental assistance projects to be offered, such as tenant-based rental assistance (TBRA), Sponsor-based rental assistance (SBRA), and Projectbased rental assistance (PBRA).